johnuberbacher/sky-automated-music-pc/README.md

     }
     ```

-- Ensure your game is focused and accepts keyboard input.
-- Tempo and timing is calculated based on note durations in the JSON file.

 ---

-## Other

-This script is a fork of a concept originally built for PS4/PS5 users using Chiaki.
-That version relied on virtual keypresses sent via the Chiaki remote play protocol.
-This version removes all remote play dependencies by sending real keyboard input using an Arduino Micro.
+### Usage

+1. Plug in the Arduino.
+2. Launch *Sky* and open an instrument.
+3. Run the script:

+    ```bash
+    python script.py songname
+    ```

 ---

-Enjoy the music!
+### Notes

+- Make sure the game window is focused and ready to receive input.
+- Song tempo is based on durations in the JSON file.
+- Built from the PS version but sends actual keypresses via Arduino—no virtual input or remote play required.